| The Vaults |

 - Short for "Metagame", the second-order level of play ie "the game outside the game".

-- Essentially it is knowing what casters and/or playstyles are currently popular among oponents in your area, and designing your army to defeat that (or at least include tools which give you a fighting chance).
-This sort of thinking and planning can be just as strategical as playing the game itself, hence it's second-order.
+- Essentially it is knowing what casters, models/units, and/or playstyles are currently popular among oponents in your area, and designing your army to include tools that give you a better chance vs what is currently popular (as opposed to designing a generic "All Comers" list).

 - A single caster and list which is so powerful into so many different types of opponents that everyone has to adjust their own lists to fight it specifically.